• Skip to primary navigation

 Sliced pickling cucumbers on a white cutting board

-Any vinegar works really.
+Any vinegar works for pickle brine.
 Some of the more common vinegars are apple cider, white distilled vinegar (also known as pickling vinegar), malt vinegar, red wine vinegar, etc...
 White vinegar is used mostly because it's neutral in taste and clear and colorless.

-The most important thing is that the vinegar has 5% acidity and that is usually what vinegars contain anyway.
+The most important thing is that the vinegar for pickling brine has 5% acidity and that is usually what vinegars contain anyway.
 The acidity level of vinegar is listed in the ingredient section on the bottle.

-What is the ratio of vinegar and water when brining cucumbers?
+What is the ratio of vinegar to water when brining cucumbers?

 Half and half is standard for safety and taste so 1 part water to 1 part vinegar with at least 5% acidity (you'll find the acidity under the ingredient list on the bottle).

-For example 1 cup water to 1 cup vinegar.
+For example 1 cup water to 1 cup vinegar is a standard pickle brine.
 Having said that, if you like acidic vinegary foods, go a little higher.

 If you're quick pickling like in this recipe and refrigerating right away, the ratio can be lowered to use less vinegar based on what tastes good to you.
 Please note, that if you lower the vinegar then they will not stay good in the refrigerator as long.